Skip to main content

 Yes, daily long-term use is reasonable for most healthy adults at typical doses.
 The body does not appear to develop tolerance, and the safety record is strong.
 People on blood thinners, with active gallstones, or before surgery are the main exceptions.

-Most people tolerate curcumin well, but mild stomach upset, reflux, or loose stools can happen, especially with higher doses on an empty stomach.
+Most people tolerate curcumin well, but mild stomach upset, reflux, or loose stools can happen, particularly with higher doses on an empty stomach.
 Taking it with food usually solves the problem.
 If reflux persists, lower the dose or switch to a different absorption format.

 The high-absorption forms used in supplements are encapsulated, so they do not stain teeth or skin the way fresh turmeric does.
 Be careful with raw turmeric powder, which stains everything it touches.